seanreed1111/sql-recipes/recipes.md

 …

-The values in bold show the calculations Oracle used for ordering when evaluating the data via the CASE expression in the ORDER BY clause.
+The values in bold show the calculations SQL used for ordering when evaluating the data via the CASE expression in the ORDER BY clause.
 The general form of the CASE expression can be expressed simply as follows. case when <expression, column, etc.> then <expression, column, literal, etc.> when <expression, column, etc.> then <expression, column, literal, etc.>
 …
 else <default expression for unmatched cases> end

-We won’t needlessly repeat what the Oracle manual covers in plenty of detail.
+We won’t needlessly repeat what the SQL manual covers in plenty of detail.
 In short, the CASE expression evaluates the first WHEN clause for a match and if satisfied, performs the THEN expression.
 If the first WHEN clause isn’t satisfied, it tries the second WHEN clause, and so on.
 If no matches are found, the ELSE default expression is evaluated.

 ---